-The Q Labs will bring people together from across the UK to work and make progress on complex challenges facing health and care.
+The Q Lab brings people together from across the UK to work and make progress on complex challenges facing health and care.

-Working on a single challenge for nine to 12 months, we will use existing knowledge to develop an in-depth understanding on the issue, conduct further research and analysis, generate ideas and test solutions.
+Working on a single challenge for nine to 12 months, we use existing knowledge to develop an in-depth understanding of the issue, develop ideas, test solutions and share learning.

 Find out more